janestreet/PS7CompatibilityRules/README.md

 A collection of [PSScriptAnalyzer](https://github.com/PowerShell/PSScriptAnalyzer) rules to highlight potential PowerShell 7 compatibility issues when migrating from PowerShell 5.1

+This module was featured in [Shell Renovations: Refactoring Your PowerShell Empire for V7](https://www.youtube.com/watch?v=riu5WywOrAI) talk at PSConfEU 2025

 # Usage
 ```powershell
 git clone https://github.com/janestreet/PS7CompatibilityRules.git